ComputeCanada/molmodsim-md-theory-lesson-novice/_episodes/14-Preparing_RNA_Silencing_Complex.md

 wget https://files.rcsb.org/download/4w5o.pdb
 ~~~
 {: .bash}
 Align 4w5o with 6n4o and save MG ions.
+For the alighnment we will use residues closest to the MG ions.
 ~~~
 mol new 6n4o.pdb
 mol new 4w5o.pdb